Mrunmay-droid/voice-assitant-niva/README.md

 # Niva
-AI Voice Assistant using python
+ An AI Voice Assistant built using python